Pupil Premium Funding for Disadvantaged Pupils

 - have high ASPIRATIONS for themselves, both now and for the future

-ACHIEVE, ACCESS and ASPIRATION provides the underlying rationale for our PP strategy.
+ACCESS, ACHIEVE and ASPIRE provides the underlying rationale for our PP strategy.

 Newminster has carefully targeted the additional funding received in a variety of ways.
-Over the last 3 years the school has reviewed the effect of those actions and refocused the funding to maximise impact.
+The school has routinely and continuously reviewed the effect of these actions and to ensure that the funding used has maximal impact.
 We have focussed on key teaching and learning strategies as well as strategies to raise the confidence and self-esteem of our students and in doing so have also made use of the most effective and up to date research on accelerated learning for students from the Sutton Trust, the Education Endowment Foundation and John Hattie.
 With the findings of this research the school has focussed particular attention on the quality of feedback that is given to students in order to accelerate their learning and progress.

 The school has also had a focus on strengthening relationships with parents of Pupil Premium students so that they can be guided on how to support their child’s learning.
 To further support this 1:1 meetings take place with parents / carers at the start of the year and each PP child is allocated a mentor who they meet with on a regular basis.